jjconway23/sports-quiz/README.md

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to see new sports quizes added
+        1. As a Returning Visitor, I want to see new sports quizes added.
+        2. As a Returning Visitor, I want to see if i can beat my old high score.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any newly added sports quizes added
+        2. As a Frequesnt User, I want to challenge myself by taking these quizes and to see if i can get a better score.

 -   ### Design
     -   #### Colour Scheme